 - Don’t wander around at night in Miraflores.
 Although it seems very European in appearance, it has one of the highest incidents of robbery, probably because people are fooled into thinking it’s very safe.

 - Buses in Peru require some caution; always be prepared to pay more and book with a reputable company.
-The best include: Cruz del Sur, which is expensive but comfortable, Peru Hop, which is very reliable, has English speaking guides and drops you off directly at your accommodation and Oltursa, which you can book online.
+The best include: Cruz del Sur, which is expensive but comfortable, Peru Hop, which is very reliable, has English speaking guides and drops you off directly at your accommodation.

 - In Lima, you’ll find the excellent Metropolitano, a bus system that runs on its own line so avoids the city’s infamous traffic.
 It’s far more expensive than using a colectivo (a normal bus), but is much quicker.
 You need to buy a prepaid car from one of the stations before you can used it.